Time to level up, gang.

-In the Define stage, you synthesize the observations about your users.
+In the Define stage of design thinking, you synthesize the observations about your users.
 Here are some great tools and strategies for synthesizing what you learned, as well as a video from IDEO on the process of framing your design challenge based on this information:

 Defining your problem statement/design challenge is one of the most important steps of the entire design thinking process.
 It will guide your ideation process (stage 3) and will have major implications for the solutions you generate.

 Ultimately, though, it’s important to note that the design thinking process is seldom linear.
 You’ll probably circle back on your ideas and re-frame your problem at least several times throughout the process as you test and iterate ideas.